sirsanndy/billing-engine/README.md

 This is the documentation for the Billing Engine service.
 It manages customers, loans, payments, and related billing operations.
 Using REST as API Layers and batch job for managing delinquency status of customer and its loan.
 Secured with JWT and Rate Limiter.
+RabbitMQ as message broker for customer and its loan status changed event and replicate the data to notify-service.

 ## Table of Contents